 Pick the Calmest Path

 No matter what the conditions, if they’re not already doing so, instruct your crew to don life jackets when running a dangerous inlet.
 “It’s always a good idea to ask them to stay seated with their life jackets on,” says Cordes.
 Get all crew members out of the cabin or other enclosure, as the buoyancy of their life jackets might prevent escape should the boat capsize.
 If, as the helmsman, you must remain in an enclosed space, such as a pilothouse, wear a manually inflatable life jacket.

 10. Wear PLBs

-On days when things appear dicey, make sure crew are wearing PLBs (personal locator beacons) on their life jackets.
-Also be ready to deploy the EPIRB (emergency position-indicating radio beacon) in an emergency to assist first responders in rescue efforts.
+On days when the inlet appears nasty, make sure crew are wearing PLBs (personal locator beacons) on their life jackets.
+Also, be ready to deploy the EPIRB (emergency position-indicating radio beacon) in an emergency to assist first responders in rescue efforts.

 11. Notify Authorities

 Radio the Coast Guard or harbor patrol ahead of time if you are experiencing any kind of engine problems or other issues that might impair your boat’s ability to safely return through the inlet.
 They might choose to stand by inside the inlet to quickly lend assistance in the event of an emergency.

 Some days, when the inlet is raging, you need to let prudence prevail.
 “Don’t be afraid to err on the side of caution and cancel a trip,” says Cordes.
 “Your crew might be disappointed, but as the captain, it’s your job to make sure everyone stays safe to fish another day.”